NAMIProtocol/nami-contracts/contracts/nami-index-nav/README.md

 ### Execute

 #### `ExecuteMsg::Deposit {}`
-- Requires exact payment in the configured `base_denom`.
+- Requires exact payment in the configured `quote_denom`.
 - Computes current NAV using price feeds.
 - Mints receipt tokens proportional to the deposited amount.
 - Mints AUM fee tokens to the fee collector.